Overview of the projects

 Estonian Research Council (Mobilitas+)

 Despite the success of genome-wide association studies (GWASs), fine-mapping of exact causal variants underlying the statistical associations is challenging due to linkage disequilibrium and small effect sizes of the majority of GWAS associations.
-To overcome these challenges, I propose to take advantage of the higher effect sizes of expression quantitative loci (eQTLs), by conducting a full cis- and trans-eQTL mapping in >31,000 blood samples from the eQTLGen Consortium and genetic association analysis in the Estonian Genome Center.
+To overcome these challenges, I propose to take advantage of the higher effect sizes of expression quantitative loci (eQTLs), by conducting a full cis- and trans-eQTL mapping in >31,000 blood samples from the eQTLGen Consortium and genetic association analysis in the Estonian Genome Centre.
 Integration of cis- and trans-eQTL effects will improve GWAS fine-mapping accuracy, identify the causal variants for many complex traits, and identify novel genes associated with these traits.
 This catalogue of causal variants and downstream effects will be useful for designing functional studies, to gain insight into mechanisms leading to disease, and to develop more accurate genetic risk scores, crucial part of Estonian personalized medicine project.

 T2DPrevention - Development of measures for improving the quality of diagnosis and prevention of type 2 diabetes